Translated by Hilary Keyes

 With many standing soba shops and retro izakaya pubs, the Asakusa Underground Shopping Street is a favorite rest stop for the many business people who work in the area.
 This is one of the places in Asakusa that those tired of the standard sightseeing spots and brave enough to venture off the beaten path are sure to enjoy; here you will find the authentic atmosphere of Asakusa from several decades back.
 Nostalgic Japan: Asakusa's Underground Shopping Center has more on this nostalgic spot.

 In the traditional culture-centric regions of Asakusa, there are also tours designed with international visitors in mind.
-With tours led by local residents from Tomodachi Guide and Muslim-specific tours managed by Trip Designer Muslim Friendly Tours, you can learn a wide variety of things about the area.
-If you would like to experience something different from everyone else while traveling in Asakusa, please take a look at these two tour options.
+With everything from free tours, special tours led by local residents from Tomodachi Guide, and Muslim-specific tours managed by Trip Designer Muslim Friendly Tours, you can learn a wide variety of things about the area.
+If you would like to experience something different from everyone else while traveling in Asakusa, please take a look at these tour options.

 There are countless numbers of sightseeing spots in Asakusa.
 But which spots should you see or what should you do if you happen to get lost here?
 If these are some of the worries you have, a friendly place that will assuage your fears can be found right near Sensoji.
 The Asakusa Culture Tourist Information Center is a convenient sightseeing and geographical information center with staff and guidance in four different languages on hand.
 Not only that but this facility also has free Wi-Fi and AC charging stations for visitors.